Microsoft

 Microsoft’s new London shop is huge, ambitious, and British

-I visited the brand new London shop earlier this week to preview how Microsoft has converted the venue.
-It’s set in the heart of Oxford Circus, the world-well-known intersection of Regent Street and Oxford Street, Europe’s busiest buying road.
-I was expecting a regular Microsoft shop like many of the ones I’ve visited in the US.
+Microsoft has over 80 retail stores internationally; however, none are pretty, just like its new London flagship, Save.
+It’s a great demonstration of CEO Satya Nadella’s reinvented Microsoft.
+Across three floors, Microsoft has laid out the whole lot it has to offer.
+That includes Surface gadgets on each ground, HoloLens headsets, a big Xbox gaming living room, or even a real-existence McLaren Senna sports activities car installed in Forza.
+Earlier this week, I visited the brand-new London shop to preview how Microsoft has converted the venue.
+It’s set in the heart of Oxford Circus, the well-known intersection of Regent Street and Oxford Street, Europe’s busiest buying road.
+I expected a regular Microsoft shop like many I’ve visited in the US.
 Still, the building Microsoft has selected is listed and protected by English Heritage, so it has a few specific historical twists.

 The 2nd floor is where things get even more exciting.
 The everyday aid Answer Desk (Microsoft’s model of Apple’s Genius Bar) and regions to show off Xbox hardware, laptops from Asus, HP, Razer, and Surface add-ons.
 You won’t find any laptops from Huawei right here, though: Microsoft has to comply with the modern US ban.
 “It’s because of us looking to ensure we’re very compliant and in line,” explains Chris Capossela, Microsoft’s marketing leader, in an interview with The Verge.
-“We manifestly want to ensure we’re compliant with each government’s policies and policies.”
+“We manifestly want to ensure we comply with each government’s policies and policies.”
+Interestingly, there’s a Surface Design Lab right here, a good way to permit customers to pick from numerous UK-themed designs and have them etched onto a Surface Type Cover.
+Microsoft has been experimenting with some custom Surface Type Cover designs lately.
+It appears this could finally be extended to all of us, just like the corporation’s colorful Xbox One Design Lab controllers.

 Johnny J. Hernandez